ctkelley/SIAMFANLEquations.jl/README.md

 ## Installation:

 - Use Julia 1.7.2 (or LTS 1.6.5) and up with this thing!!!
-- This package has been tested on Julia 1.6.5 and 1.7.2. __The package no longer works on 1.5 or earlier!__
+- This package has been tested on Julia 1.6.5, 1.7.2, and 1.8.0. __The package no longer works on 1.5 or earlier!__
 - __Versions 1.7.0 and 1.6.4 break the notebooks.
-This is a known bug and got fixed with 1.7.1 and 1.6.5.__
+This is a known bug in Julia and got fixed with 1.7.1 and 1.6.5.__

 Type this